-Another Vehicle Hit Me While I Was on My Motorcycle.
-What Are My Rights?
+If Another Vehicle Hit Me While I Was on My Motorcycle, What Are My Rights?

 There are a few key steps to take after a motorcycle accident to help ensure your rights are upheld and respected throughout your case:

-After any traffic accident, you must call Gainesville police and report the accident.
+After any traffic accident, including a Gainesville motorcycle accident, you must call Gainesville police and report the accident.
 Officers will arrive at the scene and create a report of the accident.
-You might also want to remind them that bikes have the same rights on Georgia roads, and always give them any additional details you can remember about the accident—such as any suspicious activity you might have noticed from the other driver.
+You might also want to remind them that bikes have the same rights on Georgia roads and always give them any additional details you can remember about the accident—such as any suspicious activity you might have noticed from the other driver.

 See a doctor

 Motorcycle accidents tend to be particularly extreme, even fatal.
-Biker victims can suffer broken or shattered bones, concussions (with or without a helmet), and other potentially life-long injuries that require serious treatment like surgeries or rehabilitation.
+Biker victims of a Gainesville motorcycle accident can suffer broken or shattered bones, concussions (with or without a helmet), and other potentially life-long injuries requiring serious treatment like surgery or rehabilitation.

 If you have serious injuries, seek medical treatment immediately.
-Even if an injury doesn’t seem so bad right after an accident, it can get worse with time and symptoms can manifest quickly as your adrenaline from the accident wears off.
-Plus, when pursuing for financial recovery you’ll need a medical record proving you sought medical treatment and that a doctor began treating your injuries.
+Even if an injury doesn’t seem so bad right after an accident, it can get worse with time, and symptoms can manifest quickly as your adrenaline from the accident wears off.
+Plus, when pursuing financial recovery, you’ll need a medical record proving you sought medical treatment and that a doctor began treating your injuries.

 Sometimes other drivers can become particularly aggressive with bikers, unfairly assuming they were being irresponsible on the road.
 Don’t let this intimidate you into apologizing or admitting any fault for the accident.
 Speak with a motorcycle accident first.

-My Loved One Was Killed in a Motorcycle Accident in Gainesville.
-What Can I Do?
+If My Loved One Was Killed in a Motorcycle Accident in Gainesville, What Can I Do?

 If you are the spouse, child, or parent (in that order) of a loved one killed in a motorcycle accident, you can bring a wrongful death case on behalf of the deceased.
-The purpose of wrongful death cases is to financially compensate the family of the victim for what was lost loved one’s death.
+The purpose of wrongful death cases is to financially compensate the victim’s family for what was lost.

-After the accident happens, you’ll want to contact a truck accident wrongful death lawyer who can make sure you meet the correct deadlines for bringing a wrongful death suit.
+After the accident, you’ll want to contact a truck accident wrongful death lawyer who can ensure you meet the correct deadlines for bringing a wrongful death suit.
 They’ll also be able to help you in calculating the price of the lawsuit.
-While it’s of course impossible to place a specific value on someone’s life, wrongful death cases try to compensate the deceased’s family in an appropriate amount for the circumstances.
+While it’s impossible to place a specific value on someone’s life, wrongful death cases try to compensate the deceased’s family appropriately for the circumstances.

-A wrongful death lawsuit will approach all financial damages from the perspective of the deceased, not those living.
+A wrongful death lawsuit will approach all financial damages from the deceased’s perspective, not those living.
 The courts will look at two main factors when awarding money for wrongful death:

-This includes medical bills and funeral costs from the accident as well as money the victim might have earned if their life hadn’t ended.
+- The economic impact.
+This includes medical bills, funeral costs from the accident, and money the victim might have earned if their life hadn’t ended.

-This references enjoyment and life the deceased was deprived of as a result of their death.
-Emotional impact is calculated by looking at their age at death, health status, life expectancy, etc.
+- The emotional impact.
+This references the enjoyment and life the deceased was deprived of as a result of their death.
+The emotional impact is calculated by looking at their age, death, health status, life expectancy, etc.

-Talk to a Gainesville Motorcycle Accident Lawyer for Free
+Talk to a Gainesville Motorcycle Accident Attorney for Free